About the Course

 Reduce waste and streamline value flow

-Companies are always looking for new ways to improve business efficiency and increase quality.
-To run a business at optimal capacity, you need to reduce or eliminate waste from processes and improve production flow.
-In this course, you'll learn about Lean strategies to reduce waste by determining which operations add value and which don't.
-You'll explore the concept of continuous flow, and discover how to balance work processes to make production flow more efficient.
-You'll define what waste is, where it exists, and what causes it.
-You'll also examine aspects of Muda, continuous flow, line balancing, value and non-value-add, and practical Lean techniques for improving Operations Management.
+Businesses are continuously seeking methods to enhance efficiency and improve quality.
+To operate at peak performance, it is essential to minimize or eliminate waste from processes and enhance production flow.
+This course will teach you Lean strategies to reduce waste by identifying which operations add value and which do not.
+You will delve into the concept of continuous flow and learn how to balance work processes for more efficient production flow.
+You'll define what constitutes waste, where it occurs, and its causes.
+You'll also explore aspects of Muda, continuous flow, line balancing, value and non-value-add, and practical Lean techniques for enhancing Operations Management.

 What is waste in Lean Manufacturing?

-A core principle in lean methodology is the removal of waste within an operation.
-And in any business, one of the heaviest drains on profitability is waste.
-Lean waste can come in the form of time, material, and labor.
-But it may also be related to the utilization of skill sets as well as poor planning.
-In lean manufacturing, waste is any expense or effort that is expended but which does not transform raw materials into an item the customer is willing to pay for.
-By optimizing process steps and eliminating waste, the only true value is added at each phase of production.
+A fundamental principle in lean methodology is the elimination of waste within an operation.
+In any business, waste is a significant drain on profitability.
+Lean waste can manifest as time, material, and labor, but it can also relate to the use of skill sets and inadequate planning.
+In lean manufacturing, waste is any cost or effort expended that does not transform raw materials into a product the customer is willing to pay for.
+By optimizing process steps and eliminating waste, only genuine value is added at each stage of production.

-Today, the Lean Manufacturing model recognizes 8 types of waste within an operation; seven were originally conceived when the Toyota Production System was first conceived, and an eighth added when the lean methodology was adopted within the Western World.
-Seven of the eight wastes are production process-oriented, while the eighth waste is directly related to management’s ability to utilize personnel.
+Currently, the Lean Manufacturing model identifies 8 types of waste within an operation; seven were originally identified when the Toyota Production System was developed, with an eighth added when lean methodology was adopted in the Western World.
+Seven of the eight wastes are related to production processes, while the eighth waste pertains to management’s ability to utilize personnel effectively.

 WHAT YOU WILL LEARN to

-classify production activities as a value-add, non-value-add, or necessary non-value-add.
+classify production activities as value-add, non-value-add, or necessary non-value-add.

-identify strategies for eliminating waste caused by overproduction and inventory.
+Identify strategies for eliminating waste from overproduction and inventory.

-identify strategies for eliminating motion, waiting, and transportation waste.
+identify strategies for eliminating waste from motion, waiting, and transportation.

-identify elimination strategies for waste caused by overprocessing and defects
+identify strategies for eliminating waste from overprocessing and defects.

 Your Instructor